Services

 How Pet Cargo Prepares Pets Without Sedation

 At Pet Cargo, we handle every transport without relying on sedation.
-Our team advises on crate training, health documentation, and airline-specific requirements weeks before travel.
-We coordinate directly with airlines and veterinary authorities to ensure the safest possible conditions.If your pet has medical conditions that make air travel challenging, we discuss them openly and help you assess whether travel is the right choice — no pressure, just honest guidance.
+Our team begins advising clients on crate training, health documentation, and airline-specific requirements weeks before travel — not the day before the flight.
+We coordinate directly with airlines and veterinary authorities to ensure the safest possible conditions for each animal.

 Frequently Asked Questions